Ferdinand Feldhofer

 Ferdinand Feldhofer (born 23 October 1979) is an Austrian football coach and a former player.
+He is the current manager of Grazer AK in the Austrian Bundesliga.

 Career

 Club

 Feldhofer started his career as a youth player with TuS Vorau and TSV Pöllau in Styria before joining Sturm Graz with whom he won the double in 1999.
 He moved on a free to Rapid Wien in 2002, after refusing to extend his deal with Sturm and making the way to court because he was subsequently put back in Sturm's amateur side, Feldhofer ended up winning the case.
 He clinched another league title with Rapid in 2005 and then left to become skipper of Wacker Innsbruck.
 In summer 2008 he decided to return to Sturm, where he signed a 3-year contract.

 National team

 He made his debut for Austria in a March 2002 friendly match against Slovakia and went on to earn 13 caps scoring one goal in a friendly against Trinidad and Tobago in Vienna.
 His last international was a March 2007 friendly match against Ghana.
 He was not considered for Austria's Euro 2008 squad.